All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Ozempic and Inflammatory Markers

 Chronic inflammation is one of the most consistent findings in ME/CFS research.
-A study from Stanford University documented elevated cytokine profiles in ME/CFS patients, with severity correlating to cytokine levels .
+A study from Stanford University documented improved cytokine profiles in ME/CFS patients, with severity correlating to cytokine levels .
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 Ozempic's active ingredient, semaglutide, has been shown to reduce CRP by 37% in the SELECT cardiovascular outcomes trial .
 It also lowers IL-6, TNF-alpha, and other inflammatory mediators through direct GLP-1 receptor activation on immune cells .
 This anti-inflammatory action occurs independently of weight loss, suggesting a direct pharmacological benefit .